Adversarial Turing Patterns from Cellular Automata: Turing Patterns as Black-box Universal Adversarial Perturbations

 \textbf{CA with kernel optimization.} In this scenario, all elements of the kernel $Y$ are considered as unknown parameters.
 Optimizing both over $Y$ and the initialization maps we got a substantial increase in fooling rates (see Fig. \ref{fig:turing_examples} for perturbations and Table \ref{init} for fooling rate results).
 Results for different kernel sizes are shown in Fig. \ref{5a}.

-\textbf{Optimization with random initialization map.} Next is the sensitivity of the patterns to the initialization.
-We remove the initialization map from the optimized parameters select it randomly.
-As experiments show (Table \ref{tab:init}), performance of patterns generated without optimized initialization maps on average does not differ significantly from the pattern with optimized initialization maps.
+\textbf{Optimization with random initialization map.} Here, we remove the initialization map from the optimized parameters select it randomly.
+As experiments show (see Table \ref{initl1l2}), the performance of patterns generated without optimized initialization maps does not differ significantly from the pattern with optimized initialization maps.
 Thus, the initialization maps for pattern generation can be randomly initialized, and less queries can be made without significant loss in fooling rates.
 Results for different kernel sizes are shown in Fig. \ref{5b}.

 Another resource for optimization are different strategies for dealing with the channels of the image (This might produce color patches).
 The detailed experiments are given in the Appendix, the results for the best case are in Table \ref{cannelmix}.